MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 ### Prerequisites for personal pipelines

-- Two environments can be associated to a personal pipeline created from the **Pipelines** page: one current development environment and one target environment.
+- Two environments can be associated to a personal pipeline created from the **Pipelines** page: one current development environment and one target environment. **Note: the default environment cannot be used as the target environment for personal pipelines.**
 - All environments used in pipelines must have a Microsoft Dataverse database.
 - All target environments used in a pipeline must be enabled as [Managed Environments](../admin/managed-environment-overview.md).